Last Updated on October 8, 2023 by Joanne Harper

 If you notice one particular hermit crab is constantly being ousted from its shell, consider rehoming it.

-Sometimes, hermit crabs want a change of scenery, so they change their shells for increased mobility, greater protection, or boredom.
+Sometimes, hermit crabs want a change of scenery, so they change their shells for increased mobility, protection, or boredom.
 So, offer an array of different shapes and sizes.

 How Do Hermit Crabs Choose Their Shells?